lauslim12/provisions/README.md

 - Install [Drive Backup and Sync](https://www.google.com/drive/download/) and setup it to guard important folders.
 - Install Windows Terminal.

-Several manual configurations that are specific to Windows:

-- In the taskbar, change 'Search' to icon, and put Explorer -> Store -> Windows Terminal -> Chrome -> VSCode as the icons there.
-- Change theme: default Windows mode is 'Dark', default app mode is 'Light'.

 For further steps, refer to 'Manual Configurations' about Google Chrome and more manual setups.

 ## UNIX Systems